dnanexus/dxfuse/README.md

 To mount a dnanexus project `mammals` on local directory `/home/jonas/foo` do:
 ```
-sudo dxfuse /home/jonas/foo mammals &
+sudo dxfuse -uid $(id -u) -gid $(id -g) /home/jonas/foo mammals
 ```

 The bootstrap process has some asynchrony, so it could take it a second two to start up.
+It spawns a separate process for the filesystem server, waits for it to start, and exits.
 To get more information, use the `verbose` flag.
-Debugging output is written to the log, which is placed in `/var/log/dxfuse.log`.
+Debugging output is written to the log, which is placed at `/var/log/dxfuse.log`.
 The maximal verbosity level is 2.

 ```
-sudo dxfuse -verbose 1 MOUNT-POINT PROJECT-NAME &
+sudo dxfuse -verbose 1 MOUNT-POINT PROJECT-NAME
 ```

 Project ids can be used instead of project names.
 To mount several projects, say, `mammals`, `fish`, and `birds`, do:
 ```
-sudo dxfuse /home/jonas/foo mammals fish birds &
+sudo dxfuse /home/jonas/foo mammals fish birds
 ```

 This will create the directory hierarchy: